The 9 Hour Small Business Tune-Up -Hour 1

 Which scenario best applies to you?
 Scenario A or Scenario B?

 Scenario A: That suggests that you would do better if you were running a business that you love.

 Evaluating Your Business Preferences:

 Some people are better off doing something else if they have no emotional attachment to their business.

 You may be a success now, but how much more successful would you be if you were running a business that you loved?
 Deciding to make a change takes time, planning, and a lot of soul-searching.
 Only you can make such an important decision.

 Perhaps you are in a business that makes a lot of money.
-It may seem impossible to make the same amount of money you really want in the type of business you want.
+It may seem impossible to make the same amount of money in the type of business your passionate about.